mohammadshahed/DjangoREST-VUE/README.md

 npm run build
 ```

-### Project Details
+### How Project does work?
 - Users can register and login.
 - Only Registered User are able to go to "Procced to checkout".
-- Every indiviual user are able to see their own order history.
+- Every individual user can see their own order history.